 If you’re new to script writing, getting started can be a daunting task.
-Creating an accurately formatted screenplay requires the script writing software.
+Creating an accurately formatted screenplay requires scriptwriting software.
 Some of the options out there can cost a bundle.

 We’ll take you through all the screenwriting software options, from free to a fortune, so you can decide which script software is best for you.